 The ANC held the stance that it would not negotiate with the South African government.
 Mandela himself had personally rejected the possibility of negotiation in numerous public statements, once saying, “Only free men can negotiate.”
 Meanwhile, the government also took a hard line against negotiation with the ANC, believing that to do so would signal weakness.

-Both sides insisted they would not negotiate unless each made significant concessions, a “classic problem in prolonged conflicts,” writes Program on Negotiation chair Robert Mnookin in his book Bargaining with the Devil: When to Negotiate, When to Fight (Simon & Schuster, 2010).
+Both sides insisted they would not negotiate unless each made significant concessions, a “classic problem in prolonged conflicts,” writes Harvard Law School professor Robert Mnookin in his book Bargaining with the Devil: When to Negotiate, When to Fight (Simon & Schuster, 2010).
 When each side demands that the other relinquish significant bargaining power before talks even begin, negotiation is unlikely, and conflict calcifies.

 Believing that his fellow ANC leaders would disagree with his decision, Mandela covertly sent a letter to South Africa’s minister of justice, Kobie Coetsee, in which he offered to meet secretly to discuss the possibility of negotiations.
 Coetsee eventually agreed, and the two men launched clandestine talks that laid the groundwork for a democratic, post-apartheid South Africa.

-“There are times when a leader must move out ahead of the flock,” Mandela wrote of his bold decision in his autobiography, Long Walk to Freedom (Little, Brown, 1994), and “go off in a new direction, confident that he is leading people the right way.”
+“There are times when a leader must move out ahead of the flock and go off in a new direction, confident that he is leading people the right way,” Mandela wrote of his bold decision in Long Walk to Freedom.

 Asked by Keller in 2007 to explain how he kept his hatred of the regime that had oppressed him and his people in check, Mandela replied, “Hating clouds the mind.
 It gets in the way of strategy.
 Leaders cannot afford to hate.”